Perlis State Executive Council

 The Perlis State Executive Council is the executive authority of the Government of Perlis, Malaysia.
-The Council comprises the Menteri Besar, appointed by the Raja on the basis that he is able to command a majority in the Perlis State Legislative Assembly, a number of members made up of members of the Assembly, the State Secretary, the State Legal Adviser and the State Financial Officer.
+It is composed of the Menteri Besar, who is appointed by the Raja on the basis that he commands the confidence of the majority in the Perlis State Legislative Assembly, along with several Members of the Assembly, the State Secretary, the State Legal Adviser and the State Financial Officer.

-This Council is similar in structure and role to the Cabinet of Malaysia, while being smaller in size.
-As federal and state responsibilities differ, there are a number of portfolios that differ between the federal and state governments.
-The Perlis State Executive Council is smaller compared to the ones in other states due to the smaller State Assembly.
-There are only 8 members instead of the 11 members in other states.
+In both structure and function, the Council is comparable to the Cabinet of Malaysia, albeit on a smaller scale.
+As the division of responsibilities differs between the federal and state levels, certain portfolios held by the Council differ from those at the federal level.
+Due to the relatively small size of the Assembly, the Council is smaller than those in other states, comprising only 5 members, compared to the 11 members typically found in other state executive councils.

-Members of the Council are selected by the Menteri Besar, appointed by the Raja.
-The Council has no ministry, but instead a number of committees; each committee will take care of certain state affairs, activities and departments.
-Members of the Council are always the chair of a committee.
+Members of the Council are selected by the Menteri Besar and formally appointed by the Raja.
+Unlike the federal government, the Council does not operate through ministries.
+Instead, it functions through a system of committees, each responsible for overseeing specific portfolios.
+Members of the Council customarily serve as the chairpersons of their respective committees.